Location: Springsure, Central Queensland

 Everything the Lavels do in their business aims to build an operation that improves soil biology, creating healthy food and healthy people.
 They have been able to persist in challenging times by staying focused, increasing knowledge and concentrating on continual personal development.
 This dedication to a good headspace will be carried into the future of Kelvin Downs for as long as Mick is at the helm.

-Profitable Paddocks is our educational newsletter sent to your email inbox every two months.
+Profitable Paddocks is our educational newsletter sent to your email inbox every quarter.

 Join our mailing list